mangeshdhage/recipe-api/README.md

 Local swagger link : http://localhost:8082/swagger-ui/index.html#/Recipes

+The application has been hosted on Microsoft Azure and can be accessed using URL - https://recipes-application.azurewebsites.net

 I have enabled all the actuator endpoints which can be accessed using below url Actuator- http://localhost:8082/actuator/